entando/entando-docs/vuepress/docs/_posts/2023-08-14-streamlit.md

 author: Nathan Shaw
 date: 2023-08-15
 title: Deploying a Streamlit bundle in Entando
 summary: Streamlit is an open-source Python library which is very popular in the data science and machine learning community.
 It is useful for quickly creating and sharing beautiful data-driven web apps.
-There are excellent hosting options for public Streamlit apps but in enterprise environments there is a need for sharing such apps in a more controlled way.
+There are excellent hosting options for public Streamlit apps, but in enterprise environments, there is a need for sharing such apps in a more controlled way.
 Entando provides a Kubernetes and cloud-friendly way to do this.
 tags:
 - Community
 - Developer Topics